tramuntanal/MiniFlowRb/README.md

 To execute the MiniFlow stochastic gradient descent algorithm with the Housing Values in Suburbs of Boston go inside the lib/ dir and execute:
 ```
+$ cd lib
-$ ruby boston_housing_values.rb 5
+lib$ ruby boston_housing_values.rb 5
 Epoch: 1, Loss: 484.843
 Epoch: 2, Loss: 412.195
 Epoch: 3, Loss: 407.268
 Epoch: 4, Loss: 402.490
 Epoch: 5, Loss: 397.644
 ```
-where 20 is the number of epochs.
+where the 5 argument is the number of epochs.
 This argument is optional and defaults to 10 epochs.

 On each epoch:
 - shuffles all 506 rows on the dataset (overfitting the model)